'It's real … please take it seriously': Rotorua mayor tests positive for Covid-19

 In a statement released by the council on Wednesday afternoon, Chadwick encouraged people to get the booster and remain vigilant with handwashing, mask-wearing, social distancing and tracking places visited.

-In the statement, council chief executive Geoff Williams said cases within the council organisation was not unexpected and that was why there had been a "precautionary approach" to date.
+In the statement, council chief executive Geoff Williams said cases within the council organisation were not unexpected and that was why there had been a "precautionary approach" to date.

 "The safety of our staff, elected members and the public is a priority and it's also vital for us to continue taking precautions to ensure we are able to continue providing uninterrupted essential services to our community.